What is the Online Safety Bill and why is it so controversial?

 Ms Donelan has pledged the Online Safety Bill will become law “during this parliamentary session” – which is due to end in the spring.

+Given the legislation has already been carried over once, it is on track to fall by that point if it does not pass all of the necessary hurdles.

-She said the Government must work at “maximum speed” to get the legislation through.
+The Culture Secretary said the Government must work at “maximum speed” to get the legislation through Parliament.

 “We’ll bring the Bill back to the House of Commons next Monday and it will become a law during this parliamentary session,” she told LBC on Tuesday.

-“Obviously, there is an implementation period because Ofcom have to then… work with all the support groups and stakeholders to produce comprehensive guidance and codes of practice so that the Bill is actually workable in the real world.
+She said there will “obviously” be an implementation period because Ofcom will have to produce “comprehensive guidance and codes of practice” to make the legislation “workable”.

-“We want to get this right, don’t we, we don’t want this to end up being a Bill that is implemented incorrectly.
-But I agree with you, we’ve got to work at maximum speed.”
+But she stressed the importance of getting things “right”, adding: “We don’t want this to end up being a Bill that is implemented incorrectly.”

-Former Tory culture minister Dame Caroline Dinenage warned the Bill will “fall” if it is not passed by the end of the current session.
+Former Tory culture minister Dame Caroline Dinenage warned the Bill has “very little time left”.

+“This Bill will effectively time out before we get to the end of this session of Parliament, which will probably be in the spring,” she told BBC Radio 4’s World at One programme.

-“With it will fall every single one of the protections which so many people have worked and fought so long and so hard for over such a long time,” she told BBC Radio 4’s World At One programme.
+“With it will fall every single one of the protections which so many people have worked and fought so long and so hard for over such a long time.

 “We can’t risk that at all.”